 A detailed study of substorm electron precipitation spectra by Beharrell et al. (2015) presented a model for injections of energetic electrons at the energies of 20-300 keV (so-called medium-energy electrons).
-They used the substorm list by Newell and Gjerloev (2011) as their onset times, as well as typical substorm parameters found in the literature.
-These included the substorm onset location close to the magnetic midnight, the flux of the injected particles, the energy spectrum of the injection, the temporal evolution of electron flux, and the mean lifetime of injected electrons (for details and references, see the model).
+They used the substorm list by Newell and Gjerloev (2011) as their onset times as well as typical substorm parameters found in the literature.
+These included the substorm onset location close to the magnetic midnight, the flux of the injected particles, the energy spectrum of the injection, the temporal evolution of electron flux, and the mean lifetime of injected electrons (for details and references, see the model description in their paper).

-90 the temporal evolution of electron flux, and the mean lifetime of injected electrons (for details and references, see the model description in their paper).
 The number of energetic electrons injected during substorms was used to estimate electron density profiles for the ionospheric region affected by the substorm injection, which was further used to calculate the absorption due to the particle precipitation.
-The model absorption was then matched to the measured CNA to obtain the best possible flux magnitudes of the particle injections for a 5-day period of 61 substorm onsets during a mild geomagnetic storm (Dst index between -40 and -10 nT).
+The model absorption was then matched to the measured CNA to obtain the best possible flux magnitudes of the particle injections for a 5 d period of 61 substorm onsets during a mild geomagnetic storm (Dst index between -40 and -10 nT).
 The energetic electron precipitation (EEP) forcing described by this sequence of modelled substorms was further used to estimate the corresponding atmospheric impact (Seppälä et al., 2015).
-The one-dimensional Sondakylä Ion and Neutral Chemistry model (e.g. Turunen et al., 2009) was run to investigate the production of odd hydrogen (HO_x=OH + HO2) and odd nitrogen (NO_x=N + NO + NO2) due to the strong ionisation at the bottom part of the ionosphere, and the following catalytic depletion of mesospheric ozone.
-The peak loss of mesospheric ozone was found to be 10-50% depending on the season.
-Due to the lower background ionisation level, the winter solstice substorm forcing penetrated deeper in the atmosphere, causing stronger and longer-lasting ozone loss.
-The maximum depletion was observed during day 3 and 4
+The one-dimensional Sondakylä Ion and Neutral Chemistry model (e.g. Turunen et al., 2009) was run to investigate the production of odd hydrogen (HOx = $OH + HO_2$ ) and odd nitrogen ( $NO_x = N + NO + NO_2$ ) due to the strong ionization at the bottom part of the ionosphere and the following catalytic depletion of mesospheric ozone.
+The peak loss of mesospheric ozone was found to be 10%-50%depending on the season.
+Due to the lower background ionization level, the winter solstice substorm forcing penetrated deeper in the atmosphere, causing stronger and longer-lasting ozone loss.
+The maximum depletion was observed during days 3 and 4 in the substorm sequence, when the recurrence rate also maximized.
+The range of modelled ozone depletion was estimated to be comparable to the ozone loss of a small to medium solar proton event (in the range of about 500-6000 pfu, von Clarmann et al., 2013).

-- in the authosphere, causing stronger and tonger-fasting ozone loss.
-The maximum depiction was observed during day 5 and 4 in the substorm sequence, when the recurrence rate also maximised.
-The range of modelled ozone depletion was estimated to be comparable to the ozone loss of a small to medium solar proton event (in the range of about 500-6000 pfu, von Clarmann et al., 2013). - 105 The substorm recurrence rate of about 15 onsets a day (Beharrell et al., 2015) is much higher than any longer-term average rate of a few per day (e.g. Borovsky and Yakymenko, 2017).
+The substorm recurrence rate of about 15 onsets a day (Beharrell et al., 2015) is much higher than any longer-term average rate of a few per day (e.g. Borovsky and Yakymenko, 2017).
 At the same time, the substorm detection routines have slightly different definitions and threshold values, and the previous studies have indicated both temporal delays and non-linear magnitude dependence between the magnetic disturbances and the energetic particle precipitation signatures, as outlined above.
-Our aim with this study is to investigate whether all substorms can be equally influential to the atmosphere, or whether some events can - 110 be ignored based on their intensity, duration or internal structure.
-In this paper, we use the cosmic noise absorption signature as a proxy for the medium-energy electron precipitation.
-We investigate isolated, compound, and multi-night substorm events with different magnetic disturbance magnitudes, examine any cumulative effects the multi-night events may have on CNA, and compare in-situ particle precipitation spectra to previously observed reference values of energetic electron forcing.
+Our aim with this study is to investigate whether all substorms can be equally influential in the neutral atmosphere or whether the intensity, duration, or internal structure of the substorms can be used to differentiate events which have a significant atmospheric impact from those which only have a negligible impact.
+In this paper, we use the cosmic noise absorption enhancement as a measure of the medium-energy electron precipitation, which has the potential to produce odd hydrogen and odd nitrogen, thus leading to depletion of mesospheric ozone.
+We investigate isolated, compound, and multi-night substorm events with different magnetic disturbance magnitudes, examine any cumulative effects the multi-night events may have on CNA, and compare in situ particle precipitation spectra to previously observed reference values of energetic electron forcing.